Helena van Essen

 Photo: Samuel Gruber’s Jewish Art & Monuments

-During the major razzia of 16 and 17 July 1942, the Paris police arrests on behalf of the Germans more than 12,000 Paris Jews, including 4,000 children.
-At first, they are detained in the Vélodrome d’Hiver and then transferred to the Drancy, Beaune-la-Rolande and Pithiviers concentration camps to be deported from there to the extermination camps.
-Only a few of them survive.
-The monument represents a Jewish family waiting for transport.
+In the great roundup of 16 and 17 July 1942, the Paris police round up more than 12,000 Parisian Jews, including 4,000 children, by order of the Germans.
+They are first detained at the Vélodrome d’Hiver and then transferred to the Drancy, Beaune-la-Rolande, and Pithiviers concentration camps, from where they are deported to the extermination camps.
+Only a few of them survive this.
+The monument depicts a Jewish family waiting for transport.

 ‘Women’s protest Rosenstraße’